 would be uniquely understood, and its location in a multi-line log sequence would be diagnostically useful – for example identifying a Java exception.
 But without structure, the keyword “at” is far too common, and a simplistic attempt based on keyword matches alone would generate so much noise as to be completely useless.
 So, lack of context is one reason keyword matches make a weak foundation for useful anomaly detection.

 Does this work in practice?
 You bet!
-In real world testing across hundreds of data sets, we found our approach has turned out to be effective in generating anomalies.
-For one thing, it doesn’t generate much noise: only about 1 in 50,000 events were flagged in relatively terse logs, and 1 in millions of events for chattier ones.
-And these datasets all contained real issues.
+In real world testing across dozens of applications, we're finding that our approach has turned out to be very accurate in detecting anomalies.
+For one thing, it doesn’t generate much noise: only about 1 anomaly per millions of events for typical environments.
+And that’s just the start – a solid foundation of anomaly detection on structured events also enables reliable incident detection by detecting correlated anomalies across microservices.
+This further sharpens signal-to-noise by several orders of magnitude.